socek/baelfire/doc/examples/django.rst

 .. literalinclude:: django/run-4

-Ok, but now we have hardcoded path for python executable, and hardcoded path for setup.py.
+Ok, but now we have hardcoded path for python executable and for setup.py.
 This will not work if we change our workdir.

 .. literalinclude:: django/run-5

-So now we will create ``Core`` class and do some path configurations.
+So now we will implement ``Core`` class and do some path configurations.

 .. literalinclude:: django/core-1.py
     :language: python